3 Minute Read

 Every country has its own drinking guidelines.
 Canada publishes its own under the Canada Low-Risk Alcohol Drinking (LRAD) guidelines to inform what is acceptable drinking limits for low-risk alcohol use.

 Socializing over alcohol is one of the most common social activities in Canada.
 As a legal drug, it has found its way into workplaces as well.
-A drink during a Friday meeting, drinks after work, happy hours, wine nights, Zoom cocktail classes have all become popular ways of keeping employees engaged within the firm.
+A drink during a Friday meeting, drinks after work, happy hours and wine nights have all become popular ways of keeping employees engaged and connected.
 But, is your workplace contributing to a drinking culture that is unhealthy?

 Here are some indicators that it may be so: